VasilTsvetkov/face-recognition-app/README.md

 # Face Recognition App

 Welcome to the Face Recognition App!
-This is a full-stack web application built with React.js for the frontend, Express.js for the backend, PostgreSQL for the database, and uses Clarifai's face detection AI model.
+This is a full-stack web application built with React.js for the front end, Express.js for the back end, PostgreSQL for the database, and uses Clarifai's face detection AI model.

 ![image](https://github.com/VasilTsvetkov/face-recognition-app/assets/84472315/d83bfb15-fc5a-4c89-9ce7-f4fc96ffeecc)